yuxuan55/power-law-in-stock-market/README.md

-### Finding the existing powerlaw behavior in stock market data
+### Finding the existing powerlaw behavior in Taiwanese stock market